HSBC Securities lifts United Microelectronics Corporation [UMC] price estimate. Who else is bullish?

 How has UMC stock performed recently?

-United Microelectronics Corporation [UMC] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.27.
-With this latest performance, UMC shares dropped by -10.37% in over the last four-week period, additionally plugging by 5.02% over the last 6 months – not to mention a rise of 20.09% in the past year of trading.
+United Microelectronics Corporation [UMC] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -8.81.
+With this latest performance, UMC shares dropped by -15.89% in over the last four-week period, additionally sinking by -5.60% over the last 6 months – not to mention a drop of -0.68% in the past year of trading.

 United Microelectronics Corporation [UMC]: Deeper insight into the fundamentals